 My Love Affair With Graffiti

-In the 80's I was exposed to graffiti, but I didn't really start practicing graffiti until many years later in middle school in the 90's.
+In the 80's I was exposed to graffiti, but I didn't really start practicing graffiti until many years later in middle school in the '90s.
 That was my rebellion phase, and during that time the romanticism of gangster rap and hip-hop culture was in full swing.
 I started listening to Snopp Dogg, dressing in baggy clothes, and doing graffiti.
-Being that I was very artistically inclined, all the kids wanted me to tag up their note books and book bags.
+Being that I was very artistically inclined, all the kids wanted me to tag up their notebooks and book bags.
 It was a very fun time, but I focused so much on graffiti, that eventually I started feeling like I was forgetting how to draw things other than lettering.
-So when that happen I vowed to myself not to do graffiti anymore.
-I just focused on drawing and painting and when it was time for me to go to college I knew that there was only thing I wanted to study and that was art.
+So when that happened I vowed to myself not to do graffiti anymore.
+I just focused on drawing and painting and when it was time for me to go to college I knew that there was the only thing I wanted to study and that was art.

-In college I fell in love with graffiti again.
+In college, I fell in love with graffiti again.
 It's more like I fell in love with a graffiti artist.
 He told me that he used to really liked drawing, but when he started getting into graffiti, he did so much of it that he forgot how to draw.
 What can I say, I fell hard...
 I started loving graffiti again.
 I wanted to catch up for all those lost years and immerse myself in graffiti again.

 When I finished Community College, I transferred to Florida State, and that's when I really started getting deep into art and graffiti.
-I remember I had to do a report on my favorite art form, and guess what I chose for my topic???
+I remember I had to do a report on my favorite art form and guess what I chose for my topic???
 You guessed it...
 Graffiti.
 I stood up in front of the whole class and schooled them.
-I began with saying, “a lot of people don’t consider graffiti as a true art form, but I think it says a lot about a person when they are willing to risk going to jail in order to fulfill that deep rooted need to express themselves and put themselves out there through art...”.
+I began with saying, “a lot of people don’t consider graffiti as a true art form, but I think it says a lot about a person when they are willing to risk going to jail in order to fulfill that deep-rooted need to express themselves and put themselves out there through art...”.
 I dropped some golden nuggets that day.
 I went on the computer projector and shared some of my favorite underground websites such as grapevine and artcrimes.org...
 I struck a chord that day, because after that graffiti started appearing all over campus.

 I also admire how he uses his platform to bring awareness to all the inhumane things going on in the world.
 Like when he started bombing the Israel West Bank Wall.